huanghoujing/AlignedReID-Re-Production-Pytorch/README.md

 --model_weight_file THE_DOWNLOADED_MODEL_WEIGHT_FILE
 ```

 You can also train it by yourself.
 The following command performs training and testing automatically.
 Two ResNet-50 models are trained simultaneously with mutual loss on global distance.
-GPU 0 and 1 are used.
+The following example uses GPU 0 and 1. **NOTE the difference between `train_ml.py` and `train.py` when specifying GPU ids.
+The format is different.
+Details in code.**

 ```bash
 python script/tri_loss/train_ml.py \